Colorado Secure Savings Mandate – What you need to know

 • If you borrow against it, your death benefit will be reduced, and your loved ones will be left with less.

-• If you do mix investment with insurance, i.e. you ‘invest’ in insurance products like endowment or money back plans, your returns are bad, limited at best.
+• If you do mix investment with insurance, i.e. you ‘invest’ in insurance products like endowment or money-back plans, your returns are bad, and limited at best.
 Usually less than 3 or 5%.

 • When you die with a cash value, they only pay out the face amount, not the extra money you’ve put into it.
 Your extra investment vanishes- they keep it.